igormorgado/igormorgado.github.io/_posts/2018-06-06-seamless_gameworld.md

 {% include image.html url="/images/gameworld1/grid2d.png" description="Figure 7: A 2d grid, every cell is related to a tile and is numbered based on (x,y) coordinate." %}

+We can think of the **WORLD** as a stack of 2D grids as shown on figure 8,